Ryzen-Controller-Team/Ryzen-Controller/README.md

 ## Disclaimer

-- if you intend to use Ryzen Controller in a video posted online e.g. YouTube, please credit the Ryzen Controller team and post a link to the Ryzen Controller website where the users can download the software!!
+- If you intend to use Ryzen Controller in a video posted online e.g. YouTube, please credit the Ryzen Controller team and post a link to the Ryzen Controller website where the users can download the software!!

 ## What's this?